Terpenes

 Summary of Evidence

-While much remains to be learned, in summary the four terpenes limonene, myrcene, pinene and β-caryophyllene are probably the most important clinically, possibly along with humulene. ∝-pinene inhibits the activity of acetylcholinesterase in the brain, thus minimizing the cognitive dysfunction caused by THC.
-Limonene elevates serotonin and dopamine levels, enhancing the anxiolytic, anti-inflammatory, and sedative effects of CBD. β-caryophyllene interacts with the CB2 cannabinoid receptors and is responsible for anti-inflammatory properties of cannabis as well as providing antioxidant, anxiolytic, analgesic, and neuro-protective effects.
+While much remains to be learned, in summary the four terpenes limonene, myrcene, pinene and β-caryophyllene are probably the most important clinically, possibly along with humulene. ∝-pinene inhibits the activity of acetylcholinesterase in the brain, thus potentially minimizing the cognitive dysfunction caused by THC.
+Limonene elevates serotonin and dopamine levels, enhancing the anxiolytic, anti-inflammatory, and sedative effects of CBD. β-caryophyllene interacts with the CB2 cannabinoid receptors and is responsible for the. analgesic anti-inflammatory properties of cannabis as well as providing anxiolytic, antioxidant and neuro-protective effects.
 Humulene is proposed to have strong anti-inflammatory properties comparable to dexamethasone systemically and topically, as well as to have analgesic properties.
 There are also anecdotal reports that it causes appetite suppression and weight loss.

 Cannabis Strains